pedroarraes/ubi-oc-ansible/README.md

 # How to create a container to run a job in OpenShift using oc and ansible
-"This tutorial guides you through the process of creating a versatile image for running jobs on OpenShift, utilizing OpenShift-CLI and Ansible.
+This tutorial guides you through the process of creating a versatile image for running jobs on OpenShift, utilizing OpenShift-CLI and Ansible.
 The jobs can execute generic Ansible scripts specified in a ConfigMap.

 ## Requeriments